 CS 150 is the first programming and problem-solving course in the Computer Science major.
 The course consists of lecture and hands-on application, both in Python.
 The lecture covers data types, variables, decision structures (such as if-else), loops, one-dimensional lists, two-dimensional lists, clones, and objects.
 The hands-on portion takes place in a required laboratory and during the completion of substantial outside projects (some of which may require several hundred lines of code).
 In the hands-on portion of the course, students are required to utilize syntax learned in lecture to solve non-trivial problems.
 The textbook currently used in CS 150 is Building Python Programs by Reges, Stepp, and Obourn.
 A good guide for what topics are included in CS 150 can be found in chapters 1-11, 13, 16, and 17 of How to Think Like a Computer Scientist.

 In addition to a brief introduction to how Java treats topics introduced in CS 150, this second course is a deep exploration of inheritance, polymorphism, generics, recursion, and sorting in Java.
 Students will be also be expected to develop and utilize implementations for more advanced structures including linked lists, stacks, queues, and deques.
 CS 151 consists of a lecture and hand-on portions (laboratory and outside projects).

 5. How quickly can the CS major be completed if I receive credit for CS 150?

-of a minor or a double major, especially in Mathematics.
+If you find that you wish to extend your plan to six semesters, that leaves room for a lighter Computer Science load for any given semester, as well as possibilities for completing a minor or a double major.
+Although not required, we encourage the completion of a minor or a double major, especially in Mathematics.
 Learn more about our six-semester plan for double majoring in Computer Science and Mathematics.

 6. How often are your courses taught?